jasandison/climaterisktools.ca/README.md

 # climaterisktools.ca
-A webpage on my Masters research on interactive online webpages that communicate climate risk information, complete with article text and an original table &amp; gif D3 tool
+A webpage on my Masters research on interactive online webpages that communicate climate risk information, complete with article text and an original table &amp; gif D3 tool -- check it out at www.climaterisktools.ca